container-storage-interface/spec/spec.md

   string group_snapshot_id = 1;

   // A list of snapshot IDs that are part of this group snapshot.
+  // If SP does not need to rely on this field to delete the snapshots
+  // in the group, this field MAY be ignored.
   // Some SPs require this list to delete the snapshots in the group.
+  // If SP needs to use this field to delete the snapshots in the
+  // group, it MAY report an error when there is a mismatch.
   // This field is REQUIRED.
   repeated string snapshot_ids = 2;